SpringerPE/microbosh-simple-backup/README.md

 ========================

-The script just performs those steps (in order) using the variables which are defined in the configuration file:
+The script just performs those steps (in order) using the variables which are defined in the configuration file.
+Those are the steps for --offline mode, which means that all processes are stopped to create a consistent backup.

 1. Logon in the microBosh VM with the parameters from the configuration file:
   * `# ssh $USER@$HOST`